 - A guided interpretive walk along Saint Mary’s Bay in Clare as part of the Histoire de la Baie program

 - Acadian cuisine from the bakery and restaurants of Louisdale and Isle Madame, along the beautiful Fleur-de-lis Trail, Cape Breton

-- The picturesque Acadian village of Tor Bay / Larry’s River
+- The picturesque Acadian communities of Tor Bay and Larry’s River

 - The Acadian House Museum in the scenic coastal community of West Chezzetcook